Plataforma sobre Adaptación al Cambio Climático en España

 Importance and relevance of the adaptation:

-• Habitat Adaptation: The project directly addresses the adaptation of river habitats that are critical to local biodiversity.
-In response to the challenges of climate change, such as extreme temperatures and altered precipitation patterns, the restoration of these habitats ensures the survival and prosperity of native species, both flora and fauna.
+• Habitat Adaptation: The project directly addressed the adaptation of critical riverine habitats for local biodiversity.
+In the face of climate change challenges, such as extreme temperatures and altered rainfall patterns, the restoration of these habitats ensured the survival and prosperity of native species, both flora and fauna.

-• Water Resources Management: Adapting river management to expected changes in flow regime due to climate change is vital for maintaining the river´s ecological health, preventing eutrophication, and better managing water resources in the region.
+• Water Resource Management: Adapting river management to expected changes in the flow regime due to climate change was critical to maintaining the ecological health of the river, preventing eutrophication and better managing water resources in the region.

 Flood Risk Reduction:

-• Flood Control: The project increases the river's capacity to manage more intense and frequent flood events, which is an anticipated effect of climate change.
-This reduces the risk of flooding, which can have devastating consequences for both ecosystems and nearby human communities.
+• Flood Control: The project increased the river's capacity to handle more intense and frequent flood events, an anticipated effect of climate change.
+This reduced the risk of flooding, which could have devastating consequences for both ecosystems and nearby human communities.

 Water and Biodiversity Conservation:

-• Recovery of Natural Spaces: By restoring the continuity and natural morphology of the river, the project facilitates the creation and conservation of wetlands that function as important reservoirs of biodiversity and as natural water retention systems.
-These spaces are essential for adapting to water scarcity and maintaining the ecological cycles necessary in a changing climate.
+• Recovery of Natural Spaces: by restoring the river's natural continuity and morphology, the project facilitated the creation and conservation of wetlands that function as important reservoirs of biodiversity and as natural water retention systems.
+These spaces were essential to adapt to water scarcity and to maintain the necessary ecological cycles in a changing climate.

 Additional Details